 Call presence integration between user's desk phone and Webex App feature gives you tactical advantage in effectively connecting inbound callers with employees, which will reduce hold times and hang-ups.

 Updated names and descriptions in Calling User Portal content

 The Calling User Portal for Webex Calling will have several content updates to make the Webex Calling features more understandable to the end user.

 Unified CM (UCM) to Webex Calling user, number, device, and firmware migrations

 New tools to migrate BE6K/UCM Users, Numbers, and Devices to the Webex Calling Platform.
 The tools also provide an easy process for migrating phone firmware from enterprise to MPP mode.
 The tool automatically generates the required firmware migration licenses as part of the migration process.

-With the Cisco Calling Plan, you can make local, long distance, international, and emergency services calls, register and maintain your emergency services address, receive incoming calls through a unique phone number, and port over your existing telephone numbers.
-The Cisco Calling Plan is currently available in the United States and will be expanding to additional locations.
+With Cisco Calling Plans, you can make local, long distance, international, and emergency services calls, register and maintain your emergency services address, receive incoming calls through a unique phone number, and port over your existing telephone numbers.

 Fully document all FACs available and disable undocumented FACs that cause poor usability.